Edit Blog Post

 My POBE called them cappuccino monkeys, and so it stuck

-alpha male is going through my stuff meticulously, like a Peruvian Customs Officer.
+food in my pack, so I shouldn't be getting a shakedown.
+I approach aggressively as the big alpha male is going through my stuff meticulously, like a Colombian Customs Officer.

 Maybe it is Pura Vida